codeonlyjs/website/content/guide/apiTemplates.md

 ### on_change {#InputOptions#on_change}

-A callback to be invoked when the property value is changed by the user
+A callback to be invoked when the property value is changed by the user.

 ```ts